-Environmental hazards in the home harm millions of children each year.
-Maintaining a healthy home and living environment is one of the most important things you can do for yourself and the welfare of your family.
-Both landlords and their tenants must work together in order to achieve healthy living spaces that avoid causing illness, nuisances or violations.
+Environmental hazards at home harm millions of children each year.
+Maintaining a healthy home and living environment is one of the most important things you can do for yourself and your family.

 Basic principles